visatlas/mmasia2021/content/blog/call-for-grand-challenge-proposals/index.md

 ---
-title: Call for Grand Challenge Proposals (closed)
+title: Call for Grand Challenge Proposals
 datePublished: "2021-06-28"
 dateModified: "2021-07-14"
 description: Call for Grand Challenge Proposals has been closed.
 For more information, please refer to Call for Grand Challenge Submissions.